top of page

 Employment

-Certain positions require eligibility to obtain and maintain a United States government security clearance at the SECRET level or higher.
-Clearance determinations are made exclusively by the federal government.
-Failure to obtain or maintain required credentials or clearances affects eligibility for applicable positions.
-Pre-employment drug screening is required where mandated by contract, client policy, or applicable law.
+Some positions require eligibility for a U.S. government security clearance at the SECRET level or higher.
+The federal government makes clearance determinations.
+Failure to obtain or maintain required clearances affects your eligibility for those roles.

 President